SenadinPuce/Barbershop_RS2/README.md

 Communication between components is facilitated through RabbitMQ messaging, enabling efficient event-based interactions.
 The main .NET Web API handles core business logic and data management, while the separate email notification service API manages and dispatches email alerts triggered by system events.

-For testing purposes, the email notification service uses the following credentials to authenticate with the email server:

-Email:
->barbershop_rs2@outlook.com
-Password:
->Barbershop!
->
-These credentials are employed to verify the functionality of the email sending process within the system.

 All data is stored and managed in a SQL Server database, ensuring a reliable and scalable foundation for the entire system.

 ## Login Credentials